oyster-catcher/HopperGuidance/README.md

 The mod includes shiny cuboid HopperGuidanceCore part in the Command & Control category and two test craft, Test Craft and Test Craft Heavy.
 Right click to the part to show its UI.

 Setting the target position.
-Click "Set Target here" to set and landing target to where you are now.
+Click "Pick target" to select a ground position with the mouse pointer.
+You can changes its height via the part dialog box which always sets the height of the last target.
 A yellow target, inspired a little by the spaceX drone ship markings will be shown.
+If the height is greater than zero then the centre cross is extended on a stick above the ground.

-Once in flight click "Enable autopilot" to automatically calculate a trajectory to safely land at the target point.
-Its not recommended that you do this more than 5km from the target currently.
+Once in flight click "Enable guidance" to automatically calculate a trajectory to safely land at the target point.
+Its not recommended that you do this more than 10km from the target currently.
 A trajectory will be shown in green with the calculated thrust direction and magnitude in red.
 The craft will be steered to attempt to follow this trajectory.
 You may get the message "Failed: try again" in which case the craft is likely to be either: too far away, beyond max velocity or below the minimum descent angle.
-Try to resolve these and try again.
+If you tweak these numbers the trajectory will be automatically recalculated.
+However, if the solution has failed because is the position of the craft, may be its too low than you will need to manually press click "Enable guidance" again.

-You can cancel the autopilot with "Disable autopilot" and take control again.
+You can cancel the autopilot with "Disable guidance" and take control again.
 You might want to do this to recalculate the trajectory if the craft has diverged too much from it.

 Control parameters.
 The algorithm is in two parts.